hunychain/kyletools/content/blog/23-01/kyle-makes-kyle-tools.md

 ---
 title: "Kyle Makes Kyle Tools"
 tags: ['webmastery']
-image: /blog/23-01/thumb.jpg
+image: "/blog/23-01/thumb.jpg"
-date: 2023-01-03T17:50:47-08:00
+date: "2023-01-03"
 draft: false
 ---

 My website is FINALLY up, wooooo!!!
-I worked on it for about a week and it's finally done...
+I worked on it for about a week and it's finally done. . .
 There are still a few tweaks I want to make, pages to add, but it should be working.
 I'll be improving the site's accessibility, too. :] Read on if you’re interested in how I made it!
 If not, see you in the next post?!?!

 ## Why make a website?